Views on the nuclear program of Iran: Israel

 In April 2012, former Israeli foreign minister Shlomo Ben-Ami warned that "if the path of war is finally taken, and, in its aftermath, the international community fails once again to pacify the world's most dysfunctional region, the Middle East would devolve into an unruly chaos far more dangerous than the threat of an Iranian bomb."
 The same month, the IDF's chief of staff, Lt.
 Gen. Benny Gantz, stated his belief that the Iranian government is "composed of very rational people" who have not yet decided to go for a nuclear bomb, and who are unlikely to.

 In August 2012, Ha'aretz reported claims of an Israeli decision maker that the U.S. intelligence community had changed its assessment and believed that Iran was making important steps in its development of a nuclear weapon, a viewpoint similar to that of Israel and representing a major turn from the last NIE report on Iran in 2007.
 The cited "alarming" intelligence concerning Iran's nuclear program, including marked progress on key elements of its weaponization drive.
 U.S. sources did not confirm this claim, stating instead that the overall U.S. assessment had not changed.

 On 22 October 2012, Mossad sent a top-secret cable to South Africa that laid out a "bottom line" assessment of Iran's nuclear work, revealing that Israel's intelligence service believed that Iran was "not performing the activity necessary to produce weapons".
 "It (the cable) appears to contradict the picture painted by Netanyahu of Tehran racing towards acquisition of a nuclear bomb.

 Writing that Iran had not begun the work needed to build any kind of nuclear weapon, the Mossad cable said the Islamic Republic's scientists are "working to close gaps in areas that appear legitimate such as enrichment reactors [sic]". ...
 Mossad's formal assessment of Iran's nuclear capacity and intentions differs from the scenario outlined by the prime minister at the UN."

 In 2017, Israeli Defense Forces Chief of Staff Gadi Eisenkot acknowledged that Iran is still interested in "creating a nuclear program, though the [2015 nuclear] agreement rolled back some of its capabilities."

-Despite of politicians talks, Israeli public does not seem to share the same concern about the Iranian nuclear deal.
+Despite politicians talks, Israeli public does not seem to share the same concern about the Iranian nuclear deal.
 Or rather, they do acknowledge that nuclear capability in Iran is a threat and they do not believe that the new agreement proposed by Obama will solve the situation.
 However, in recent polls, when asked to rank what is the major threat to Israeli security, Iran's nuclear power figured only in second position.
 Hamas and Hezbollah's terrorism is what concerns the most.
 Also when asked about internal issues, what figured as the highest concern for Israel's stability was the relationship between Israelis and Palestinians, not the Iranian nuclear threat.
 So, even though the population shares with the politicians the same concern about the nuclear threat, they do not think that should be the country's first issue to deal with.